Keep yourself occupied on a stormy day with these safe Toronto activities.

-Van Gogh, Monet, and soon to come, Klimt!
+Van Gogh, Klimt and the newest addition, Frida Kahlo!
 If you haven’t experienced the wildly popular immersive art exhibits yet, this is the sign you’ve been waiting for.
 A rainy day is a perfect time to get lost in the inner workings of these eccentric artists.

 Play some games

-Indulge your inner child and play, provided you wear your mask at all times.
+Indulge your inner child and play.
 Head to Batl Axe for a safe, out-of-home activity that keeps you sheltered from the natural elements.
 Book ahead of time and sharpen your axe throwing skills (pun intended) in a large indoor space with plenty of room to keep a distance from others.
 Considering you’re wielding an axe, space is definitely recommended.

 If axe throwing isn’t enough excitement on a gloomy day, you can do all that and more at Escape Manor Toronto.
-In addition to axe throwing, Escape Manor offers a number of challenging yet quirky experiences like escaping from death row, a faulty elevator, a wine cellar and more.
+In addition to axe throwing, Escape Manor offers several challenging yet quirky experiences like escaping from death row, a faulty elevator, a wine cellar and more.